 During the financial year, the Company conducted a review of the recoverable amounts of its investment in subsidiary companies.
-The recoverable amount of investment was estimated based on fair value less cost of disposal.
-An impairment loss amounting to RM123,000 (2019: RM548,806,000) was recognised in statements of profit or loss and other comprehensive income and as a result, the investment is fully impaired as at 31 December 2020.
+The recoverable amount of investment was estimated based on fair value less the cost of disposal.
+An impairment loss amounting to RM355,000 (2020: RM123,000) was recognised in statements of profit or loss and other comprehensive income and as a result, the investment is fully impaired as at 31 December 2021.
 The recoverable amounts are determined using the fair value less cost of disposal approach, and this is derived using adjusted net assets of the respective subsidiary companies as at the end of the reporting period.
 The fair values are within level 3 of the fair value hierarchy.